Our Ultimate Guide to the Best African Safari

 Best First Time Safaris

-Sabi Sands in particular, is widely regarded as Africa’s premier game reserve, and it is world renowned for its abundance of game, particularly leopards.
-There is also Kruger National Park which is best known for being one of the oldest and largest wildlife reserves in the world.
+South Africa’s natural reserves provide a good introduction to African wildlife.
+Sabi Sands is widely regarded as Africa’s premier game reserve, renowned for its abundance of game and leopards.
+There is also Kruger National Park, best known for being one of the world’s oldest and largest wildlife reserves.
 Our pick of the local lodges is Singita Lebombo, an intimate, upscale property with a spacious deck from which you can enjoy stunning views of Singita’s Kruger Concession.

-As with South Africa, our travel designers also recommend Namibia for new visitors to Africa.
-During the dry season between July and October, Etosha National Park transforms itself into a magnet for wildlife as animals gather around the remaining water.
-For first time families and older travellers, the lush terrains of the Onguma and Ongava Private Game Reserves offer an all round excellent, more exclusive and intimate wildlife experience.
+As with South Africa, our travel designers also recommend Namibia if it’s your first time going on a safari to Africa.
+During the dry season between July and October, Etosha National Park transforms into a magnet for wildlife as animals gather around the remaining water.
+For first time families and older travellers, the lush terrains of the Onguma and Ongava Private Game Reserves offer an excellent, more exclusive and intimate wildlife experience.

 A group of safari travellers in a jeep pause in the middle of the road to observe a crossing cheetah